No, Tesla Is Not Years Ahead In Full-Self Driving

 So, if Tesla will be able to gain any lead in consumer AVs will remain to be seen and seems doubtful at best, despite shipping.
 At present, the earliest consumer AVs I am aware of are from NIO in 2022, using Mobileye's SDS.
 I would note, by the way, that Mobileye's SDS will also have the chauffeur (robotaxi) mode that some Tesla fans have been talking about.

-Disclosure: I am/we are long INTC.
+Disclosure: I am/we are long NIO.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.